The Most Expensive Plate of Spaghetti in the World - Let’s Di$$ect It

 By Greg Evans

 Lobster - This sea creature, once referred to as the poor man’s food, today is the quintessential definition of fine dining cuisine.
 Despite what people say, lobsters’ expensive price comes down to regulatory harvesting restrictions most likely because people are psychotic and would hunt them to extinction because that is what people do.
 So, this is a man-made cost.
 That is all that makes them special.
-Without the accompaniment of full-fat butter, is a lobster anywhere near, in comparison, to a fat plump slab of salmon or three dozen chilled oysters on the half shell when it comes to a satisfying seafood meal?
-Not even in the ballpark.
-It’s a preference thing though, and I think some people just order lobster because it is expensive.
-The poaching and treatment of lobsters is a sad, unethical, and yet accepted state of affairs.
-What a poor life these lobsters live, swimming around dirty, claustrophobic tanks with giddy humans gawking and pointing at them and they can’t even reach up and tear off the fake nose of the fake blond with fake busoms because of thick rubber bands on their claws.
-And to top it off you (the lobster in question) gets to be boiled alive.
+Lobster is a preference and I truly believe there are people that love the taste of it, however, I think most just order lobster because it is expensive.

 Truffles - A truffle is nothing more than a fungus, a mushroom.
 But according to food geeks they aren’t just any ordinary mushroom, they are seasonal, difficult to grow and take a long time to mature.
-They only thrive in specific areas and once harvested they spoil quickly therefore making them “rare,” and as with anything with “rare” attached to it, you can charge exorbitant prices and get away with it.
-According to some reports, Wikipedia, these edibles that resemble skat, can go for $2,000 euros per kilogram translating to $2,239.89 per 2.205 pounds and that is before the fancy restaurants get their greedy little hands on them.
-I call restaurant owners greedy like that is some kind of sin, but if people are willing to pay, why not?
+They only thrive in specific areas and once harvested they spoil quickly therefore making them “rare,” and as with anything with the adjective “rare” attached to it, you can charge exorbitant prices and get away with it.
+According to some reports, Wikipedia, these edibles that resemble skat, can go for $2,000 euros per kilogram translating to $2,239.89 per 2.205 pounds and that is before the modern menu price tag is attached to it.

 Truffles are an acquired taste.
-Some people find them delightful, earthy and aromatic, with a bitter and slightly peppery flavor once cooked that is to die for, while others not so much and would prefer a smash burger from Sonic.
-Humans have been enjoying truffles since their spacecraft crashed to earth in 4,000 B.C in the “Mecca” of truffle cultivation, Sarrión.
+Some people find them delightful, earthy and aromatic, with a bitter and slightly peppery flavor that once cooked, is to die for, while others not so much and would prefer a smash burger from Sonic.
+Humans have been enjoying truffles since the fell out of a spacecraft that crashed to earth in 40,000 B.C in the “Mecca” of truffle cultivation, Sarrión.

 Caviar - The favorite meal of Tsar Nicholas II, caviar are the eggs of the wild surgeon, an endangered species because people hunted them to near extinction because people are psychotic.
-Due then to their “man-made” rareness, they became expensive, much like the lobster.
-If you like sea-salty food they are palatable, at least on a cracker, but other than their high cost due to human mis-behavior, that’s about as special as it gets.
+Due then to their “man-made” rareness, and the fact that it takes a female sturgeon up to 18 years to mature, and produce eggs, they are expensive.
+If you like sea-salty food they are palatable, at least on a cracker.

 Gold leaf - Not sure exactly what kind rush people get from consuming a heavy metal, but gold has always been considered rare because it is rare.
 In fact, it is rare throughout the entire universe.
 This is because, gold has special properties that are nearly impossible for nature to create.
 Gold consists of 79 protons and 118 neutrons.
 Even in the intense heat and pressure of the “chemical forges” from the supernovae and neutron star merging the production of gold is rare and might not even occur.
 Supernovae and neutron star merges are part of the dying phase of stars.
 Imagine that, gold is created by the deaths of giant stars.
 Now you know why people want to eat this stuff, it’s practically magical and older than you can fathom.
 Interestingly, if gold isn’t formed, neutron star merges can also result in the formation of a black hole.
 Blackholes and gold are both the consequence of two of the ways stars end their lives.
 Chew on that fat for while.